gtiersma/Spotlight-Randomizer/README.md

 View the official Spotlight repo at https://github.com/jupahe64/Spotlight

 The randomizer is intelligent, so it will not usually randomize objects that are necessary to complete the level (such as platforms).
-It also avoids choosing certain objects that are likely to cause crashing in the game, so crashing is very common (but it does happen).
+It also avoids choosing certain objects that are likely to cause crashing in the game, so crashing is very uncommon (but it does happen).

 ## Using the Randomizer